Wednesday, May 31, 2023

 The players that led this team, and other championship seasons before and after 1998, are some of the most recognizable, beloved players in Yankees history, among them Derek Jeter, Paul O'Neill, Bernie Williams, David Cone, Andy Pettitte, Tino Martinez, Jorge Posada, and the uncomparable closer Mariano Rivera.

 In addition, the 1998 Yankees had new faces added to what was already an incredible lineup that had won the World Series two years before.
 Chuck Knoblauch was brought in from Minnesota to be a solid presence leading off, Scott Brosius took over at third base and became the World Series MVP, veteran Chili Davis was a force, and, at the end of the season, phenom Shane Spencer, who did nothing but hit home runs in September.
-There also was addition of El Duque, Orlando Hernandez, and all the excitement around what he brought to the team, to one of the best rotations in history.
+There also was the addition of El Duque, Orlando Hernandez, and all the excitement around what he brought to the team, to one of the best rotations in history.

-I recently had the pleasure of chatting with Jack Curry about The 1998 Yankees, and here is that conversation (edited and condensed for clarity:
+I recently had the pleasure of chatting with Jack Curry about The 1998 Yankees, and here is that conversation (edited and condensed for clarity):

 Jack Curry.
 Photo credit: E.H.
 Wallop.